Skip to content

 • control

-The body is subjected to repeated movement and progressive load.
+The body is exposed to repeated movement and gradual load.

 Through repetition, the following are developed: